Deprecations

 Azure Cloud Services (Classic)

-Mono based SSH Deployment Targets
+Mono-based SSH Deployment Targets

 From 2024.1 SSH deployments will no longer support running tasks via Mono.
-Instead, Linux workers and targets will only execute using .NET Core compiled tooling, which for most cases can be enabled via a simple configuration change on the machine configuration page.
-Further details on the background for this update as well as the reasoning behind it are available on the Deprecating Mono blog post.
+Instead, Linux workers and targets will only execute using .NET Core compiled tooling, which, in most cases, can be enabled via a simple change on the machine configuration page.

 Dropped support for Windows Server 2003 and un-patched Windows Server 2008 Workers and Targets